dmeranda/demjson/README.md

    ignore if it chooses per the ECMAscript standard).

-   This essentially means that characters in any of the Unicode categories of Cc, Cf, Zl, and Zp will be \u-escaped; which includes for example:
+   This essentially means that characters in any of the Unicode categories of Cc, Cf, Zl, and Zp will always be \u-escaped; which includes for example:

        - U+007F  DELETE               (Category Cc)
        - U+00AD  SOFT HYPHEN          (Category Cf)